 Hi, I'm Chrissy Mancini Nichols.
-I've been in policy and politics for 15 years focusing on cities, infrastructure finance and funding, taxes, transportation, planning and development, income inequality and economic policy.
+I've been in policy and politics for over 15 years focusing on cities, infrastructure finance and funding, mobility, land use, income inequality and economic policy.
+Thanks for visiting to learn more about my work.
+You can also turn in to my weekly show on the latest news in planning and mobility called Mondays at The Overhead Wire by searching for Talking Headways on your podcatcher of choice.

-I am the Transportation Policy Manager at Remix, a planning platform for public transit used by over 200+ agencies worldwide.
+I specialize in mobility, land use, and finance planning and policy at Walker Consultants, working with cities and the private sector.
+I also lead Walker's efforts on autonomous vehicle policy.
+Previously I was the Transportation Policy Manager at Remix, a planning platform for public transit used by over 250+ agencies worldwide.
 From 2009-2016 I was with the Metropolitan Planning Council (MPC), a regional planning organization in Chicago, serving as Director of Research and Evaluation and Director of Transportation Policy and Finance.
 At MPC I studied population and economic trends such as why cities like Minneapolis and Nashville are hotspots for growth and why Chicago is growing people and jobs slower than its peer cities.
 The result of this work helped implement transit-oriented development zoning reforms in Chicago.
 I also led efforts with government agencies to recommend and create revenue and financing solutions for infrastructure projects, worked with national partners to make financing such as the U.S. Dept. of Transportation's underutilized Railroad Rehabilitation and Improvement Financing program easier to access, created a P3 intermediary for local governments, worked to implement performance measures for transportation spending that were included in the federal MAP-21 reauthorization, evaluated the economic returns of parklets for local businesses, analyzed Chicago's parking meter privatization and recommended how to save the city money and quantified, for the first time, how all of MPC's projects make the Chicago region a better place to live and work.

 I served on the the North Lake Shore Drive Corridor Planning Committee and the Chicago Bus Rapid Transit Steering Committee, staffed Mayor Rahm Emanuel's Transportation and Infrastructure transition committee and the Midway Advisory Panel that evaluated a potential public-private partnership at Midway Airport, the first of its kind in the nation.
 I also was appointed to the Chicago Metropolitan Agency for Planning's Technical Advisory Group on the Fiscal and Economic Impacts of Development Decisions.